SWAT team arrests woman in Newbury home following tense negotiation

 NEWBURY, MASS.
 (WHDH) – A SWAT situation finally came to an end in Newbury Wednesday afternoon.

-Authorities were called to the home on Hay Street for what they say was an isolated incident involving a high-risk suspect wanted on a warrant for threatening police officers.
+Authorities were called to the home on Hay Street for what they say was an isolated incident involving a high-risk suspect who was threatening police officers.

 SKY 7 HD flew over the scene where police in tactical gear were seen breaking down the door of the home and rushing inside.
 The woman was then seen being carried out of the home and toward a waiting cruiser.